• Skip to main content

 Hence, any electronic gadget using Ni-Cd cells must include a low-battery indicator which can trigger and alert the user to recharge it, well before the battery's "critical" voltage is reached.

-Although you will find many kinds of charge monitors that could be integrated inside your battery-powered products, the lambda-diode monitor explained in this article is perhaps a more sophisticated option than any other battery monitors available.
+Although you will find many kinds of charge monitors that could be integrated inside your battery-powered products, the lambda-diode monitor I have explained in this article is perhaps a more sophisticated option than any other battery monitors available.

 Better than other Low Battery Indicator Systems